StanfordSpezi/Spezi/Sources/SecureStorage/SecureStorage.docc/SecureStorage.md

 ### Retrieving Credentials

-This example shows how to retrieve the previously stored set of credentials.
+The ``SecureStorage/SecureStorage`` component enables the retrieval of a previously stored set of credentials.

 ```swift
 if let serverCredentials = secureStorage.retrieveCredentials(